10,000 free tickets offered for first glimpse at $4.4b City Rail Link Auckland tunnels

 The Government/Auckland Council joint business has just announced plans for the rare glimpse inside the mega-project on Sunday, November 17.

-It will offer free tickets to the first 10,000 people who register, with a maximum of six people on each ticket, meaning up to 60,000 people could venture underground.
+It will offer free tickets to the first 10,000 people who register.

 READ MORE: